Filing the New Jersey Certificate of Formation is Easy!

 Step 1: Get Your Certificate of Formation Forms

-You can download and mail in your New Jersey Certificate of Formation, or you can file online.
+You can download and submit your New Jersey Certificate of Formation by mail or in person, OR you can file online.
 For this first step, choose your preferred method below.

-Option 2: Access the Certificate of Formation PDF from the Official Site of the State of New Jersey.
-This form will need to be mailed or submitted in-person to the New Jersey Division of Revenue.
+OPTION 2: Access the Certificate of Formation PDF from the Official Site of the State of New Jersey.
+This form will need to be submitted to the New Jersey Division of Revenue and Enterprise Services.